bjaggi/flinksql-int-test/README.md

 - CTAS (Create Table As Select) is not available in Table API version 1.20-50
 - Expected in Q2/2025
 - Current workaround: Using `SELECT` instead of `CREATE TABLE AS SELECT`
+- There may be timeout errors to schema registry, if you see these errors either retry or delete the kafka topic
+- the actual vs expected data comparison logic has limitations(special characters/numbers/arrays...), if you code fails.
+Compare the actual vs expected data and try fixing the code :) .

 ## Best Practices
 1. Create one test case per scenario